makrai/notes/campagnano22-sem-role-emo.md

 # Abstract

 * a single sentence may express multiple, sometimes contrasting, sentims & emos
-  * each with its own experiencer, target and/or cause.
-To this end, over the
+  * each with its own experiencer, target and/or cause
-  * manually annotated data in order to investigate the capabilities of
+  * manually annotated data in order to investigate the capabilities
-  * systems to capture the semantic constituents of emos.
-However, currently
+  * systems to capture the semantic constituents of emos
-  * hE datasets are heterogeneous in size, domain, format, splits, emotion categories and role labels ~> comparisons across different works difficult
+  * hE datasets are heterogeneous in size, domain, format, splits, emo categs, and role labels ~> comparisons across different works are difficult
 * we: a unified evaluation framework focused on Semantic Role Labeling for Emotions (SRL4E), in which
-  * we unify several datasets tagged with emotions and semantic roles by using a common labeling scheme.
-We use SRL4E as a benchmark to
+  * we unify several datasets tagged with emotions and semantic roles by using a common labeling scheme
-* we evaluate how modern pretrained language models perform and analyze where
+* we evaluate how modern pretrained language models perform + analysis

 # 1 Intro

-* the automatic identification, categorization and analysis of emotions in texts has been beneficial in hate speech detection (Markov+ 2021), sarcasm detection (Chauhan+ 2020), and modeling political discourse (Cabot+ 2021)
+* applications of the automatic text emo identification, categ and analysis
+  * hate speech detection (Markov+ 2021),
+  * sarcasm detection (Chauhan+ 2020),
+  * modeling political discourse (Cabot+ 2021)
-* Deep Learning techniques in emotion detection (Chatterjee+ 2019).
-However,
+* Deep Learning techniques in emotion detection (Chatterjee+ 2019)
 * annotate corpora with emotions manually (Bostan and Klinger, 2018)
-* a short text, even a single sentence, may contain multiple – at times concurring, at other times contrasting – sentiments and emotions.
-And not
+* a short text, even a single sentence, may contain multiple – at times concurring, at other times contrasting – sentiments and emotions
   * two emotions in the same sentence may be experienced, targeted, and/or caused by different semantic constituents which,
   * similarly to predicate-argument structures in Semantic Role Labeling (SRL),